2023 Solar Incentives Guide for Port Hueneme, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 - Net Metering: Net metering becomes relevant after your solar panels are up and running.
-If you've signed a net metering agreement with your Port Hueneme utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some places, this credit is dollar-for-dollar, while in other places you may get refunded a percentage of the value.
+If you have a net metering agreement with your Port Hueneme utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in other areas you may get refunded a percentage of the value.

 Best Regional Coverage